WSWhitehouse/Unity-Gravity-System/INSTALLING.md

 ### 3D

-Set 3D global gravity to 0.
+*Optional - If you leave Global Gravity on, objects will still react as normal as well with the gravity sources, however you might want to make global gravity weaker or gravity sources stronger* - Set 3D global gravity to 0.

   - To change 3D physics, go to ProjectSettings -> Physics

   [![3D Gravity](https://i.gyazo.com/7f819af070ec7c4bccfac03a2524bd1e.png)](https://gyazo.com/7f819af070ec7c4bccfac03a2524bd1e)

 ### 2D

-Set 2D global gravity to 0.
+*Optional - If you leave Global Gravity on, objects will still react as normal as well with the gravity sources, however you might want to make global gravity weaker or gravity sources stronger* - Set 2D global gravity to 0.

   - To change 2D physics, go to ProjectSettings -> Physics 2D

   [![2D Gravity](https://i.gyazo.com/7b173d32f32b0fa52a0a8a3ed9d1ee80.png)](https://gyazo.com/7b173d32f32b0fa52a0a8a3ed9d1ee80)